suvimanikandan/Full-stack-training-EDUBRIDEGE-LEARNING/README.md

  📍Module 2:Referal and session (LA)
  ✔️How to refer friends
- ✔️On side and carreer acadey side
+ ✔️On side and carreer academy side
  ✔️how to referal friend status check
  ✔️how to referal and earn use this platform

+ 📍Module 3:Assesment Guide(LA)
+ about account creation
+ 1)hacker rank
+ 2)
+ 3)
+ 4)